Graph Framework

 4th Order Runge Kutta

-This solver integates coupled differential equations using the Runge Kutta to fouth order.
-Like the second order Runge Kutta, this solver computes 4 substeps.
+This solver integrates coupled differential equations using the Runge Kutta to fourth order.
+Like the second order Runge Kutta, this solver computes 4 sub-steps.

 \begin{equation}\vec{x}_{1}=dt\frac{\partial\vec{x}}{\partial t}\left(\vec{x},\vec{k},\omega\right)\end{equation}